-Candidates who undertake the morning exam session are required to wait in quarantine until all candidates enrolled for the final exam session of the day are registered.
+Candidates who undertake the first exam session of the day, may be required to wait in quarantine until all candidates enrolled for the final exam session of the day are registered.
 Candidates will have access to bathroom breaks during their quarantine period.
 However, breaks must be under the supervision of an Ahpra Invigilator and candidates may raise their hand and request that an Ahpra Invigilator take them to the bathroom.